rdji5/Eng-NOVA-/README.md

 # Content
 `3DModels` This folder has the robot’s 3D design and the final rendered version

+`Car Pictures` This folder contains images of the robot car captured from six different angles, providing a complete visual overview of its design and structure

 `Document (PDF form)` Includes a short document with project info from GitHub, saved as a PDF for A4 printing

 `FlowChart` This folder includes flow diagrams that represent the logic and structure of the robot’s control system, showing how it interprets sensor data and executes movement decisions during tasks.